Erin Mendenhall: City Council (2014–2020)

 Mendenhall was elected to the Salt Lake City Council in November 2013 to represent District 5, which includes the Ballpark, Liberty Wells, Central 9th, and East Liberty Park neighborhoods.
 She took office in January 2014 and improving air quality became her signature issue.
 In May 2014, Mendenhall was appointed to the Utah Air Quality Board, which is the "primary air quality policy maker for the State of Utah."

 In 2015, Mendenhall and the City Council voted unanimously to cut campaign-finance limits, reducing the maximum contribution to a mayoral election from $7,500 to $3,500, and the maximum contribution to a City Council candidate from $1,600 to $750.

 In July 2017, Mendenhall led on the passage of an ordinance to crack down on "businesses that are hotbeds of crime."
 The ordinance was designed to close a loophole that led to stop motels and hotels on State Street allowing sex work and drug dealing without legal consequence.
 "We are drawing a line in the sand," Mendenhall said.

 In 2017, Mendenhall was re-elected to the City Council with 84% of the vote.

-In November 2017, Mendenhall led the Salt Lake City Council to unanimously approve an ordnance limiting the capacity of homeless shelters to 200.
+In November 2017, Mendenhall led the Salt Lake City Council to unanimously approve an ordinance limiting the capacity of homeless shelters to 200.

 In March 2018, the Utah Legislature passed a bill that cut Salt Lake City out of the process of developing an inland port in the city's Northwest Quadrant.
 The legislation also took 100% of the tax revenue generated from the Inland Port while denying the city's mayor a seat on the Inland Port Authority and forcing the city to pay for police and fire department coverage of the area.

 In July 2018, Salt Lake City Mayor Jackie Biskupski withdrew from negotiations with the state government over the port project.
 With the state moving the Port project forward without the city's input, Mendenhall re-opened negotiations in her capacity as chair of the City Council.

 Based on those negotiations, on July 18, 2018, the Legislature passed additional legislation that required 10% of tax revenue generated by the inland port to be invested in affordable housing in Salt Lake City.
 The bill also required the Port to pay the city for its share of taxes needed to cover the cost of city services including police and fire.
 In an editorial, the Salt Lake Tribune called the bill "a great improvement over what sits on the books."